What is a hackathon?

 health++ is a student run event spearheading a larger movement to increase inter-departmental collaboration in the realm of healthcare.
 In drawing from the hackathon concept being successfully developed around the world, we hope to create a long-lasting community of hackers and innovators!

 You're welcome to bring friends, but a big part of health++ is forming cross-disciplinary teams - engineers, designers, business experts, and clinicians - and that means meeting new people!
 Each group brings a unique skillset critical to creating meaningful solutions.
 From our experience, multilateral teams like these have seen the greatest success.

 On the morning of the first day, we’ll be opening the event with a keynote, panel, and then a live problem pitching session.
 Team formation will be taking place directly afterwards.

-Will travel funds be reimbursed?
+Will travel funds be available?

 What makes a health hackathon unique?

 There is a large disconnect between engineering students who want to code solutions to meaningful problems and healthcare professionals who understand how technology can be effectively applied to an unmet need.
 A health hackathon bridges this gap.
 The environment of a hackathon empowers students and faculty in healthcare with the technical resources and engineering talent needed to push their ideas through the prototyping process.

 At the end of the weekend, what should a finished project look like?

 We’re looking for a prototype, business model, or ideally, a combination of the two!
 We love technical hacks, but we also want to emphasize the importance of delivery and cost.
 How will your project get into the hands of patients?
 How can you impact mental health, global health, or chronic disease in an affordable way?
 We want to see ideas and prototypes that have the potential to become reality.